jadkhoury/TessellationDemo/README.md

 │       └── ...
 └── README.md
 ```
+## The GUI & imput
+### Trackball model for the mouse:
+* left-click + drag for camera rotation
+* right-click + drag for camera panning
+* Mouse wheel to advance on camera line of sight

+### GUI:
+* Mode: switch between terrain and mesh
+* Render Projection: toggles the MVP Matrix
+* FoV: Controls field of view of camera
+* Reinit Cam: Reinitialize the camera for current mode
+* Rotate Mesh:
+* Color Mode: Switch between different rendering mode highlighting different properties of the quadtree algorithm
+* Uniform: Toggle uniform subdivision (with slider for level)
+* LoD Factor: Factor of the adaptive subdivision
+* Readback Primitive Count: Readbacks the number of primitive instanced
+* Root Primitive: Switch between Triangles and Quads in terrain mode (auto switch for mesh)
+* CPU LoD: Level of subdivision of the instanced mesh (cannot be less than 2 for morphing in distance tessellation)
+* The rest is self-explanatory

+## The Code

+### `TL;DR`
+For the reader, the sections of interest are
+* `quadtree.h`
+* `Mesh` data structure and functions in `main.cpp`
+* eventually `common.h` for data struct references & includes used.
+To use a custom mesh, use the full path as argument of the executable file, *e.g.* `./new_distance /home/person/path/to/example.obj`

 ### `commands.h`:
 * Manages and binds the atomic counter array keeping track of the number of primitives to instanciate.